 If so, follow these seven tips for hiring a snow removal contractor.

-6. Get it in writing.
+- Get it in writing.
 Your snow removal contractor should provide you with a written agreement that clearly spells out all the expected services.
-A few of the issues you’ll want clarity on include:
+A few points you’ll want clarity on include:

 - Will you be charged a fixed price all season or will you be charged by the amount of snowfall for the season?

 - What time can you expect the snow service to clear your driveway?
 (If you report to work at the crack of dawn, it’s definitely worth asking.)

 - Are walks and steps included?

 - Is the cost of sand and/or salt included?

 - What is the snowfall threshold to trigger the snow removal services?

 - Is there an extra charge if the snow removal contractor has to come back the same day?

 - Is there an extra charge for large snow storms?